ingadhoc/stock/stock_voucher/README.rst

 To configure this module, you need to:

 #.
 To configure Books:  Go to Stock / Configurations / Books.
 #.
-To configure the Declared Value , Book Required and Restrict Number Package: Go to Stock Pincking Type.
+To configure the Declared Value , Book Required: Go to Stock Pincking Type.

 Usage
 =====